AnyLog-co/documentation/deployments/Networking & Security/anylog_authentication.md

 ```

 ## Certificate Based Authentication
-Using certificate based authentication cannot be done via configurations at this time.
-Instead, this needs to be done once
-the node is already running.

 Certificate based authentication, can be set for a _node_ or _user_.
-In addition, there should be a _root_ account that's
-responsible for managing access for all other members.
+In addition, there should be a _root_ account that's responsible for managing access for all other members.

 **Disclaimer**: We do not recommend setting up the `root` account on the master node